UCSF-DataSci/ds217-11-final-sarahmughal/report.md

 - Rows before and after cleaning remained 196,279, meaning no rows were removed during the cleaning process.

 ### Phase 4: Data Wrangling

 This phase focused on preparing the dataset for temporal analysis by standardizing the timestamp, extracting useful time-based features, and ensuring the data was properly structured for downstream modeling.
 These transformations enabled the capture of daily, weekly, and seasonal patterns inherent in weather behavior.

-Key Data Wrangling Steps Taken
+Key Data Wrangling Steps Taken:

 - Converted Measurement Timestamp to datetime64[ns] and set it as the DataFrame index.
 - Sorted all observations chronologically to preserve time-series order.
 - Extracted temporal features including hour, day of week, month, year, day name, and a weekend indicator.